doivglser/mindevenviro-fanciful/docs/README.md

 * Login to X

 "F12 on active window" * circles windows up

+"F12 on the desktop" * quit's VTWM (refers to logout)

 "grenn button left corner on title-bar" * iconize window